vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### Distributing fees into LP-per-market fee account

-On every trade, liquidity fee should be collected immediately into the market LP fee account.
+On every trade, liquidity fee should be collected immediately into the market's aggregate LP fee account.
 The account is under control of the network and funds from this account will be transferred to the owning LP party according to the mechanism below.

-A network parameter `market.liquidity.providers.fee.calculationTimeStep` will control how often fees are distributed from the market LP fee account.
+A network parameter `market.liquidity.providers.fee.calculationTimeStep` will control how often fees are distributed from the market's aggregate LP fee account.
 Starting with the end of the opening auction the clock starts ticking and then rings every time `market.liquidity.providers.fee.calculationTimeStep` has passed.
 Every time this happens the balance in this account is transferred to the liquidity provider's general account for the market settlement asset.

-The liquidity fees are transferred from the market LP fee account into the LP-per-market fee account, pro-rata depending on the `LP i equity-like share` multiplied by `LP i liquidity score` scaled back to `1` across all LPs at a given time.
+The liquidity fees are transferred from the market's aggregate LP fee account into the LP-per-market fee account, pro-rata depending on the `LP i equity-like share` multiplied by `LP i liquidity score` scaled back to `1` across all LPs at a given time.

 The LP parties don't control the LP-per-market fee account; the fees from there are then transferred to the LPs' general account at the end epoch as described below.